jondequinor/ert/docs/rst/manual/getting_started/configuration/poly_new/guide.rst

 =================
 Ert runs a set of simulations with prior set of parameters sampled from distributions.
 The results of the simulations are then given to an optimization algorithm which uses a set of observations to tune the parameters in order to make a next run of the simulations produce results that fit better with the set of observations.

-To understand the basics of how to configure and use ERT, we will walk through how to set up a simple project that uses a simple polynomial evaluation as the forward model.
+To understand the basics of how to configure and use ERT, we will walk through how to set up a project that uses a polynomial evaluation as the forward model.

 Minimal config
 --------------